-For years, there have been misconceptions of pearls representing bad luck with negative pearl symbolism popping up in bridal magazines.
+For years, there have been misconceptions that pearls represent bad luck, with negative symbolism popping up in bridal magazines.

 Don’t fear!
 Most of these so-called wedding superstitions are clicked bait.
 The history of pearls includes many superstitions and symbolises that are perfect for your big day.
 Pearls are a classic combination that will work for any bride.

 At Majorica, we are committed to the beauty of the pearl linked to bridal fashion, which is why we collaborate with the Rosa Clara brand with our most avant-garde designs.

 What wearing pearls symbolise

 Pearls are considered one of the oldest gemstones.
-They date back thousands of years and have been considered priceless stone since the beginning of time.
+They date back thousands of years and have been considered priceless stones.

 Pearls play a central role in some of the most significant love stories in history.

-As legend has it, Cleopatra dissolved a pearl in a glass of wine to impress Marc Antony.
+As legend shows, Cleopatra dissolved a pearl in a glass of wine to impress Marc Antony.
 Throughout the Ancient world, pearls quickly became symbols of wealth.

 It was the ancient Greeks who first linked pearls and married life.
 They believed pearls worn by the bride would help promote harmony in the relationship.

-Although there’s a misconception that pearls symbolize tears, they originally were worn to stop brides from crying on their wedding day.
+Although there’s a misconception that pearls symbolize tears, they were worn initially to stop brides from crying on their wedding day.
 Brides thought that wearing pearls would give them a tear-free marriage.
-The beauty of pearls was also seen as representing eternal love as one of the oldest gemstones.
+The beauty of pearls also represents eternal love as one of the oldest gemstones.

 Pearls also have different meanings in various cultures.
-Within the Chinese culture, receiving pearls is believed to offer protection from fire.
-Most cultures also associate pearls with purity, just like the white dress that brides wear.
+In Chinese culture, receiving pearls is believed to offer protection from fire.
+Most cultures associate pearls with purity, like the bride’s white dress.

 In western culture, pearls have long been linked with Venus and love.
 In Greek mythology, Aphrodite – the Goddess of Love – was born from the sea with pearls around her neck.

 Should I avoid pearls on my wedding day?

 Only if they’re not your style!
 Jewellery should represent the bride’s life, including her personal style.
 Don’t let the negative associations of pearls put you off wearing the style on your wedding day.